-3 credit hour internship is required.
-Students' internship experiences must consist of work with couples, families and individuals from a systems perspective, with the majority of the direct service clock hours occurring with couples and family units.
+A 100-hour Practicum and 600-hour Internship are required.
+Students' fieldwork experiences must consist of work with couples, families, and individuals from a systems perspective, with the majority of the direct service clock hours occurring with couples and family units.

 Please review the Comprehensive Exam webpage for updated information.